wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/1-introduction.md

 Natural or human-made disasters can affect the continuity of your organization's cloud infrastructure at any time.
-Organizations must plan for disaster and recovery.
-They must have business-continuity plans in place to ensure they can protect against data loss.
+Organizations must anticipate the possibility of disaster and plan for recovery.
+Such a plan can help ensure that they're protected against data loss.

-However, losing data isn't the only disaster for which IT professionals must plan.
+However, data loss isn't the only disaster for which IT professionals must plan.
 A comprehensive disaster-recovery plan also helps ensure business continuity.
-For example, your plan might involve redirecting requests or failing over to a secondary location when an application becomes unresponsive or a public cloud's entire region suffers an outage.
+For example, a plan might involve redirecting requests or failing over to a secondary location when an application becomes unresponsive or a public cloud's entire region suffers an outage.

-Suppose you work for a financial organization that has offices across many different geolocations.
-Your organization recently suffered an outage in one of these offices.
-You want to ensure that your Microsoft Azure infrastructure has the correct configuration to enable replication and recovery should an unplanned event occur.
-Your main concern is your existing Azure Virtual Desktop environment, which your employees who mostly work from home use to access company applications.
+Suppose you work for a financial organization that has offices across many different geolocations, and the organization recently experienced an outage in one of these offices.
+You want to ensure that your Microsoft Azure infrastructure has the correct configuration to enable replication and recovery should such an unplanned event occur.
+Your main concern is your existing Azure Virtual Desktop environment, which your employees, who mostly work remotely, use to access company applications.

 In this module, you'll learn how to adopt a business continuity and disaster recovery (BCDR) strategy for Azure Virtual Desktop.
-You'll also learn how to keep your apps and workload running during planned and unplanned service or Azure outages.
+You'll also learn how to keep your apps and workloads running during planned and unplanned service or Azure outages.

 ## Learning objectives

-After completing this module, you should know more about:
+After you've completed this module, you'll know more about:

 - How to evaluate and identify a redundancy option for Azure Virtual Desktop.
-- How to plan an appropriate BCDR strategy to sustain both unplanned and planned failures.
+- How to plan an appropriate BCDR strategy to help protect against both unplanned and planned failures.

 ## Prerequisites

-To get the best learning experience from this module, you should have knowledge and experience as follows:
+To get the best learning experience from this module, you should already have the following knowledge and experience:

-- Intermediate knowledge of Azure services such as core Azure Compute, Azure Storage, and Azure Networking.
+- Intermediate-level knowledge of Microsoft Azure services, such as core Azure compute, storage, networking, and virtualization technologies.
-- Intermediate knowledge of virtualization technologies.
-- Intermediate knowledge of Azure operational concepts, such as monitoring, logging, and alerting.
+- Intermediate-level knowledge of Azure operational concepts, such as monitoring, logging, and alerting.
 - Familiarity with Azure Virtual Desktop.
 - Familiarity with Windows virtualization technologies, including Remote Desktop Services.
-- (Optional) Access to an Azure environment that's prepared for Azure Virtual Desktop: must have Azure Active Directory (Azure AD) configured and integrated with Active Directory Domain Services (AD DS), and an Azure Virtual Network that's connected to your domain.
+- (Optional) Access to an Azure environment that's prepared for Azure Virtual Desktop.
+You must have Azure Active Directory (Azure AD) configured and integrated with Azure Active Directory Domain Services (AD DS), and an Azure virtual network that’s connected to your domain.